Barronk99/milestone1-exclusivesuits/README.md

 * The HTML used for the Contact Us section was originaly from [How to make responsive Contact Us Page in Bootstrap 4 || Contact form in Bootstrap 4](https://www.youtube.com/watch?v=wIH86qpmsKo&list=LLXm_cCPVSVam4yyPRnkl0AQ&index=3&t=3s).
 * The HTML used for the Footer was originaly taken from the Code Institute Resume Project in the User Centric Development module.
+* The CSS used for the modal buttons images & headings was originaly taken from [How To Add Text Over Image](http://www.codeinstinct.site/how-to-add-text-over-image/) and then edited appropiately for this sites purpose.

+### **Acknowledgements**

+* I recieved insporation of this site from [David August](https://davidaugustinc.com/) one of the most famous suit tailors in the world.
+* My mentor Brian Macharia guided me along the way with tips on presentation and resources for writing code.

+#### **Disclaimer**

+The content on this website is for the purpose of this project only.